 What are the best features of a trail camera?

 Some of the best features to look for in a trail camera include high photo resolution, fast trigger speed, long battery life, and infrared night vision.
-These features will help you capture clear photos and videos of wildlife, even in low-light conditions.

 What are some things to keep in mind when using a trail camera?